LoyolaChicagoCS/gradhandbook/source/regulations.rst

-It is in your best interest to register early, to get into sections you want and have ample time to detect and clear up any possible registration block that may have been placed.Â  Common examples are an immunization block, a conditional admission block, or a bursar block.Â
+It is in your best interest to register early, to get into sections you want and have ample time to detect and clear up any possible registration block that may have been placed.
+Common examples are an immunization block, a conditional admission block, or a bursar block.
-Students have been given late fees or had a lot of trouble due to delay from such blocks.Â  Deal with these and clear them out early.Â  One misleading feature in LOCUS is that all MS students have a Dean's time limit block, but it does not activate until you have been an MS student for five years - do not worry about that one.
+Students have been given late fees or had a lot of trouble due to delay from such blocks.
+Deal with these and clear them out early.
+One misleading feature in LOCUS is that all MS students have a Dean's time limit block, but it does not activate until you have been an MS student for five years - do not worry about that one.